NinaMercedes/Nanopore-LSHTM-Omics/README.md

 For variant calling we tend to use variant callers that have been designed specifically for Nanopore data.
 This includes **Clair3** and **Freebayes**, which can generate outputs that are seemingly compatible with GATK software.
 These tools can be fairly slow so feel free to trial them in your own time!

 ### Advanced
-Now that you have identified the drug-resistance genes for one sample, how about performing the steps 2-5 on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?
+1. Now that you have identified the drug-resistance genes for one sample, how about performing the steps 2-5 on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?
+2. You can see in step 2 used a read error of **0.03**, if you have time you could change this to **0.05**.
+How does this affect your BUSCO and QUAST results?

 ### Tips and Tricks